Boyazhang1/anchorsports/README.md

 ### Solution
 I decided to help tackle these challenges through a custom web-based application.
-This repo contains the mobile responsive website redesign for Anchor Sports Club built with Next.js, Typescript and TailwindCSS.
+This repo contains the mobile responsive website redesign for Anchor Sports Club built with **Next.js**, **Typescript** and **TailwindCSS**.
 The backend is hosted a seperate repo, and cannot be made public due to sensitive business logic.

 Currently building (frontend)
  - Reusable Typescript + React component